 Goodwill Industries of Greater New York and Northern New Jersey, Inc.

-Director of Advisory and Control
+Director of Advisory Services and Controls

 Goodwill NYNJ has retained the services of Harris Rand Lusk to conduct this search.
 Inquiries, nominations, and applications may be directed in confidence to:

 Anne McCarthy, Senior Director and COO